 Protecting Your Pets From Birds of Prey

 There are several easy steps pet owners can take to protect their pets from bird attacks.

 - Supervise Pets: Stay outside with your pet at all times.
 A hunting raptor is less likely to attack a small animal when a much larger one (its owner) is nearby.
 To be effective, you need to be just as visible from the air as your pet is when out in the yard, not under a canopy, umbrella or roof.
-It is most effective to stay relatively close to your pet, especially in a large yard or other broad area.
+It is most effective to stay relatively close to your pet, especially in a large yard or another broad area.